siddharthsakriya/modelling-i8080/README.md

-# Modern Modelling of the Intel 8080
+# Modern Modelling of the Intel 8080 - Achieved 80% (A2)
 A formal specification of the Intel 8080 CPU written in [Sail](https://github.com/rems-project/sail "Sail Github Page").
 ## Project Structure
 ```